-There are an endless number of quilting tools available, so many that beginning quilters aren't sure which ones to buy first.
-Which quilting tools do you really need and which ones can wait until you're more experienced?
-Here's a basic list of quilting tools and equipment that will get you off to a good start.
-Chances are good that you already have a few of the tools that are essential to quilters.
+Visit a quilt shop or browse stores online and you'll quickly discover an endless number of quilting tools, so many that beginning quilters aren't sure where to start.
+Which quilting tools do you really need and which tools can wait until you're more experienced?
+Our list will help you decide, and covers the basic quilting tools and equipment to help you begin sewing.

 You'll be way ahead of the game if you learn to rotary cut right away.
 It's a skill that lets you quick-piece